nus-cs2113-AY2425S1/tp/docs/team/chewycj.md

 ## 1. Overview
 ExchangeCourseMapper is a convenient CLI tool that aids users in their Student Exchange Programme (SEP) planning.
 It has two main features: One for users to check information on the partner universities and their courses, the second to manage a personal tracker that saves potential course mappings the user would like to consider.
-These features go hand in hand to help users manage with the amount of information required in SEP planning.

 ## 2. Summary of Contributions
 ### Code contributed:
-I developed my team's `PersonalTrackerCommand` class, an abstract class that will be extended by the Personal Tracker commands, as well as an Information Checker feature, the `FilterCoursesCommand`, and a Personal Tracker feature, the `DeleteCoursesCommand`, as well as factored out constants into the `constants` package.

 Check out my contributions to ExchangeCourseMapper on the [TP Dashboard](https://nus-cs2113-ay2425s1.github.io/tp-dashboard/?search=chewycj&sort=groupTitle%20dsc&sortWithin=title&since=2024-09-20&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false)!

-#### JSON file
-* Add course details for The University of Melbourne.
+### Enhancements Implemented
 #### PersonalTrackerCommand
 * Abstract parent class to allow child classes for the Personal Tracker features to be implemented through over-riding methods

 #### Filter Courses Command Class
 * Implemented the `FilterCoursesCommand` class to allow users to filter out Partner University Courses that can be mapped to a specific NUS course they plan to take during exchange.
-* The user input format is `filter NUS_COURSE_CODE`, and the program, depending on whether there are available mappings, will print to the command line interface the name of the Partner University and the course it is offering that can be mapped to `NUS_COURSE_CODE`.
+* Running this command will display the courses offered by PUs in Oceania that can be mapped back to the user specified NUS SoC course.

 #### Nus Course Code Validator Class
-* Implemented the `NusCourseCodeValidator` class to check if the NUS course code input for the `FilterCoursesCommand` follows a valid NUS SoC course code format
+* Implemented the `NusCourseCodeValidator` class to check if the NUS course code input for the `FilterCoursesCommand` follows a valid NUS SoC course code format.

 #### Delete Courses Command Class
 * Implemented the `DeleteCoursesCommand` class to allow users to delete a course mapping plan from